Azure/pcs-cli/README.md

 Azure IoT PCS CLI Overview
 ==========================

-Command Line Interface for deploying an [Azure IoT solution](https://www.azureiotsolutions.com) into a user's Azure subscription.
+Command Line Interface for deploying an [Azure IoT Solution Accelerator](https://www.azureiotsolutions.com) into a user's Azure subscription.

 An IoT Solution Accelerator is open source implementation of common IoT solution patterns that can be